• Skip to primary navigation

 Quick Proofing Tip for great scoring

-Before you score and bake and after your dough is proofed, put the covered dough into the fridge for 30-60 minutes.
+Before scoring and baking, place the covered proofed dough in the fridge for 30-60 minutes.
 The chilled dough will score much more cleanly and easily.

 Add a light dusting of flour and smooth over the top of the loaf and use a new razor blade in your bread lame to have the absolute best results.